-We are asking residents to support Burgess Hill Town Council's request, to the government’s Public Works Loan Board, for a loan of up to £4.8m to get Phase 1 of The Beehive project completed.
+Residents voted to support Burgess Hill Town Council's request, to the government’s Public Works Loan Board, for a loan of up to £4.8m to get Phase 1 of The Beehive project completed.
 The Town Council will not need to increase its element of the council tax to repay the loan which will be funded from existing budgets without the need to cut services.
-But we need residents to support our plan which is why we are inviting you to complete our survey when it goes live on 22 March.
-If the loan is approved then work will start THIS YEAR and The Beehive looks to open in 2023.

-We believe that Burgess Hill deserves an accessible, modern and welcoming community facility and performing arts venue.
-Please support us and The Beehive project.
+We believe that Burgess Hill deserves an accessible, modern and welcoming community facility and performing arts venue!

 The Town Council will not need to increase its element of the council tax to repay the loan which will be funded from existing budgets without the need to cut services.